Being separated from a parent is one of the most traumatic events a child can experience

 What happens for a young person who has a parent in prison?

 There are a lot of consequences for children or young people who have a parent in prison.
-During Group Work the kids themselves have identified as being:
+In conversations with us the kids themselves have identified as being:

 - Isolated – feeling lonely

 - Stigmatised – feeling they aren’t as good as others

 - Ostracised/ignored – left out